Board of Directors

 Appointed to the Board in July 2024

-Catherene’s diverse background as a Specialist Prosthodontist Dental Surgeon in Australia and internationally, and as a business executive and technology visionary with over 25 years of experience, puts her in a unique position to provide leadership within the health services sector.
+Catherene’s diverse background as a Specialist Prosthodontist Dental Surgeon in Australia, internationally, a business executive and technology visionary with over 25 years of experience, puts her in a unique position to provide leadership within the health services sector.
 She is passionate about equitable accessibility to the highest standard of healthcare, legal resources and education for all socio-economic communities, empowering domestic violence victim-survivors, data cyber protection and clinical governance.

 Charles Power